aspose-html/Aspose.HTML-Documentation/content/net/faq/_index.md

 **Q: What formats does Aspose.HTML support?**

-**A:** Out-of-the-box we support {{%XHTML%}}, SVG, {{%EPUB%}}, MHTML and Markdown documents.
+**A:** Out-of-the-box we support HTML, {{%XHTML%}}, SVG, {{%EPUB%}}, MHTML and Markdown documents.
 As a part of mentioned documents we also support CSS, JavaScript, XPath and HTML5 Canvas specifications.
 For more details, please visit [Features List](/html/net/features-list/) page.